 Parts Unknown (2020) Photo etchings on fabriano rosaspina paper, hand made book covers (composite of three) 65 cm (h) x 70 xm

 This piece centres on notions of erosion and uncertainty.
-They are photo etchings I created in situ on the Jurassic coast of the UK, where the oldest fossils have been found, and the coast line crumbles inexorably into the sea.
+They are photo etchings I created in situ on the Jurassic coast of the UK and in Latin America on the altiplano of Peru and Argentina, where the oldest fossils have been found, and the coast line crumbles inexorably into the sea.
 It continues my investigation into landscapes of disappearance, places where myth, history and memory collide.
 Creating this piece by exposing and developing the photographic plates on site, I explore the notion of the auratic translation of the image, in which each print in the edition is imbued with the markers of the place itself.
-They can be seen as three individual book arts, or sculptural etching pieces,or, as they are shown here, as a fragmented panoramic piece that works as a single installation_________________________________________________________
+They can be seen as three individual portable photographic sculptures or books,or, as they are shown here, as a fragmented panoramic piece that works as a single installation_________________________________________________________

 This exhibition will coincide with the display of Lindsay Seers’ Extramission 2 (The Trilogy) that became part of the Rugby Collection in 2011.
 Seemingly autobiographical yet incoherent, it tells the story of Seers’ upbringing on the island of Mauritius and addresses the artist’s early speechlessness; development of a photographic memory and eventual loss of this ability when she began to talk.
 Constructing memories, rather than documenting them, Seers poses the questions: Is the camera a tool for documenting and recording, or for creating?
 Is truth something that can be told or is it experienced?
 To these questions there is no convincing resolution.